Gifted-s/Infuuse-Challenge-Task/README.md

 ## Infuuse

-### This repository contains the codebase the infuuse task challenge
+### This repository contains the codebase for the infuuse task challenge